-When you make the decision to begin the recovery process, your chances of success are best if you participate in an intensive, structured program specifically designed to address problems with alcohol and drugs.
+When you make the decision to begin the recovery process, your chances of success are best if you participate in an intensive, structured rehab program specifically designed to address problems with alcohol and drugs such as opioids like hydrocodone and oxycodone, tranquilizers, cocaine, and heroin.
 At one time, the only way for you to do this would have been to enter a residential treatment program.
-You now have the choice to accomplish this in an outpatient setting – a setting in which Kolmac has pioneered.
+You now have the choice to accomplish this in an outpatient treatment setting – a setting in which Kolmac has pioneered.
 The general structure of the Rehabilitation Program is:

 - Your family and friends are encouraged to attend a separate support group once weekly, a well as to become active in community support groups such as Alanon, Naranon, and Smart Recovery Family and Friends groups.
 We also schedule individual family meetings when we or you think that would be helpful.